Cissa, Italy Specialist

 Growing up hearing stories about my father’s childhood in Germany, and how my mother’s family came over from the Netherlands, I always knew I wanted to travel.
 So when the opportunity presented itself to study in Moscow, Russia, I applied and never looked back.
 After that, I completed a program in Rennes, France and used it as a base to meet friends across Europe.
 I took every opportunity possible to travel, and when I first set foot in Rome, I fell in love.
 Whether it was stumbling across ancient ruins on my way to breakfast or being introduced to fried stuffed olives, I was enthralled.
 After moving back to the U.S. and spending time running political campaigns, I heard about Audley and knew that working as a travel specialist was my dream job.
 I’m thrilled to be working in the travel industry and helping others to craft unforgettable trips and experiences.

-Start planning your trip to Italy with Cissa by calling
+Start planning your trip to Italy with Cissa

 Q&A with Cissa